Attempting to determine the disk usage for an email account using "du" is greater than the usage reported within "cPanel » Email Accounts"

 Checking an email account's disk usage via the command line using the "du" utility may often report more usage than what is seen in the cPanel interface.

-cPanel >> Email Accounts) would report the user (firstname.lastname@example.org) as using only ~7G.
+In the following example, the cPanel interface "cPanel » Email Accounts" would report the user (firstname.lastname@example.org) as using only ~7G.

 However, using "du" would show that there is actually 10G in total in the user's directory.

-[root@the ~]$ du --max-depth=1 -ch /home/domain/mail/domain.com/cptech/|sort -rh
+[root@server ~]$ du --max-depth=1 -ch /home/domain/mail/domain.tld/cptech/|sort -rh

 The reason for this is because any email in the Trash directory is not reported as usage.
 Instead, this is counted under the section "Other Usage" inside of "cPanel » Email Accounts".

 The following is stated as well for the description of files located within the "Other Usage" section:

 - The files outside of your home directory

 - The metadata that the system uses to store email in the mail directory

 - The email in Trash folders

 - The files that you do not have permission to access.

 Use the interface to obtain the correct disk usage, or use the following API.

-uapi --user=username Email get_disk_usage user=user domain=example.com
+uapi --user=username Email get_disk_usage user=user domain=domain.tld